cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 This document describes OPAQUE, a PKI-free secure aPAKE that is secure against pre-computation attacks and capable of using a secret salt.
-Moreover, OPAQUE's security features include forward secrecy (essential for protecting past communications in case of password leakage) and the ability to hide the password from the server - even during password registration.
-Furthermore, good performance and an array of additional features make OPAQUE a natural candidate for practical use and for adoption as a standard.
-Such features include the ability to increase the difficulty of offline dictionary attacks via iterated hashing or other hardening schemes, and offloading these operations to the client (that also helps against online guessing attacks); extensibility of
+OPAQUE provides forward secrecy (essential for protecting past communications in case of password leakage) and the ability to hide the password from the server - even during password registration.
+Furthermore, OPAQUE enjoys good performance and an array of additional features including the ability to increase the difficulty of offline dictionary attacks via iterated hashing or other hardening schemes, and offloading these operations to the client (that also helps against online guessing attacks); extensibility of